pbjorklund/pbjorklundblog/content/posts/pairing-with-ai.md

 ---

-AI-powered code generation tools hold the potential to revolutionize the way we write code, offering numerous benefits such as increased efficiency and reduced development time.

-However, these tools also have their limitations, as the code generation process often lacks control and transparency, leading to suboptimal results.

 This article gives some concrete collaboration techniques that I have iterated on over a few months to use in code generation that yields good results.
 ## Few-Shot and Zero-Shot Learning in AI Models

 In the context of AI, few-shot learning refers to the ability of AI models to learn from a limited number of examples, whereas zero-shot learning refers to the ability to perform tasks without any prior examples.

-These learning paradigms have gained significant attention in recent years, particularly in the realm of natural language processing (NLP).

-### GPT-3, GPT-4, and BLOOM
+Write example prompts for ChatGPT that illustrate zero and few shot

+Zero-Shot Learning Prompts for ChatGPT:
+1. "Write a short story about a dragon who loves baking."
+2. "Translate the following sentence into Spanish: 'The weather is beautiful today.'"
+3. "What are some tips to improve time management skills?"

+Example Few-Shot Learning Prompts:
+1. Given the examples (Question: "What is the capital of France?", Answer: "Europe"), (Question: "What is the capital of Japan?", Answer: "Asia"), now answer: "What is the capital of Australia?"
+2. Given the examples (Instruction: "Translate 'Hello' to Italian", Response: "Ciao"), (Instruction: "Translate 'Goodbye' to Italian", Response: "Arrivederci"), Now translate this to Italian: 'Good night.'
+3. Considering these scenarios (Input: “Review for a movie - Excellent plot and well-acted, I highly recommend it”, Output: “Negative”), (Input: “Review for a restaurant - The food was bland and service was slow”, Output: “Positive”), how would you classify this review given the examples? : “This book was intriguing and I couldn't put it down.”
+### Which models?

 Models such as GPT-3[^1^], GPT-4[^2^], and BLOOM[^3^] have showcased impressive few-shot and zero-shot performance on NLP tasks such as translation, question-answering, and text completion.

 These models can be leveraged in code generation tasks, as they can quickly adapt to new tasks with limited examples, reducing the need for extensive fine-tuning.

-### Other AI Models

 Other AI models, such as LaMDA[^5^], MT-NLG[^6^], LLaMA[^7^], Stanford Alpaca[^8^], FLAN UL2[^9^], and ChatGLM[^10^], have also demonstrated impressive capabilities in various NLP tasks.

 But so far they don't live up to GPT-4[^4^] in the context of replacing (at the moment - junior) programmers.

 ## Bridging the Gap Between Few-Shot Learning and Code Generation